intercom/intercom-android/README.md

-# Android SDK 0.0.13 BETA
+# Android SDK 0.8.5 BETA

 Currently in private beta.
-If you'd like an invite, please email us. brian.donohue@intercom.mail.intercom.io.
+If you'd like an invite, please email us at brian.donohue@intercom.mail.intercom.io.

 ## Supported versions
-Supports Android 2.3 (API 9) and above
+Supports Android 2.3 (API 9) for data only calls and 4.0.3 (API 15) and above for the messaging functionality

-## Set up
+## Basic set up

 ### aar
-- Add the intercomsdk-0.0.13.aar to the libs directory of your project
+- Add the intercomsdk-0.8.5.aar to the libs directory of your project
 - In the apps build.gradle add the following:

 ```Java
 repositories {
     flatDir {